curbengh/curbengh.github.io/source/_posts/hexo-blog-github.md

 	```

 	3. Write your post after the second `---` using [Markdown](https://guides.github.com/features/mastering-markdown/) [style](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+	4. Save the file by clicking on "Commit changes".
 11. After you create a new post, the website can be accessed on <b>*username*.github.io</b>.
 Check your repo settings, under the GitHub Pages, make sure the Source is `gh-pages` branch.
+Read on if you prefer to manage the blog from your workstation.

 ## Installation
 1. Having Hexo means you can debug locally, rather than waiting for [Travis](https://travis-ci.com/).
 You can even run a local server to preview your blog (see step 6 below).